Seriously, this feature needs to be turned off.

-In lieu of that, here’s some ways that can often times help you get around that wonderfully obscure message.
+Seriously, this error message needs to be turned off, put in a can, set ablaze and fired into space… then devoured by an evil alien bacteria and sucked into a black hole.
+In lieu of that, here are some ways that can often times help you get around that wonderfully obscure message.

-First of all, I have no idea what causes that message to come up.
-Maybe one of you SolidWorks wizzes do.
-From the details of the message, it’s more likely a catch all if something doesn’t go right.
+From the inherent detail of a four-word message such as this, the error is more likely a catch all if a file can’t be written to, an operation isn’t completed or when something generally just doesn’t go right.
 Whatever it is, it’s about as fun as your puppy dying, because inevitably you’ve lost countless hours of work.
-These are the 5 things I’ve found to get past it… sometimes.
+These are the five things I’ve found to get past it… sometimes.
+(See more in the comments!)

 - Close all non-essential documents